Artboard 16Google Sheets iconSwift icon

 // (\w+)

-The regular expression above captures a word (zwei in this case) that is surrounded by spaces and another word.
+The regular expression above captures a word (zwei in this case) that is surrounded by spaces and another word on both ends.

 Regular expression lookaheads are not like captured groups